News

 Sergio Ruiz de Galarreta has spent 6 months at the Imperial College of London.

-Sergio Ruiz de Galarreta has spent six months at the Department of Mechanical Engineering of the Imperial College of London (United Kingdom).
+Sergio Ruiz de Galarreta has spent six months at department of Mechanical Engineering of the Imperial College of London (UK).
 Specifically in the Biomechanics Group.
-This group is made up of about 25 researchers (professors, post-docs and doctoral students) and is mainly dedicated to applying engineering techniques to solve current orthopaedic problems and develop new orthopaedic components.
+This group is composed of about 25 researchers (professors, post-docs and doctoral students) and is mainly dedicated to applying engineering techniques to solve current orthopedic problems and develop new orthopedic components.

 What has the work consisted of?

-First of all, we would like to briefly explain the research work we are carrying out in the Structures Area of Tecnun.
-One of our lines of research is the study of the behaviour of a type of porous structures (lattice structures) for their application in orthopaedic implants.
-The manufacture of these structures with high precision is now possible thanks to the development that has taken place in recent years in the field of Additive Manufacturing.
-One of the advantages of these structures is that they can reduce the stiffness of orthopaedic implants, thus resembling the stiffness of bone and avoiding a negative effect known as "stress shielding" whereby the bone starts to disappear, creating a gap between the bone and the implant and causing pain in the patient.
-Another advantage of these structures is that their porosity benefits the circulation of nutrients and bone growth.
+First, we would like to briefly explain the research work that we are carrying out at area of Structures of Tecnun.
+One of our research lines is the study of the behavior of a subject of porous Structures (Structures lattice) for its application in orthopedic implants.
+The fabrication of these Structures with high precision is now possible thanks to the development that has taken place in recent years in the field of Additive Manufacturing.
+One of the advantages of these Structures is that they can reduce the stiffness of orthopedic implants, thus resembling the stiffness of bone and thus avoiding a negative effect known as "stress shielding" whereby the bone starts to disappear, creating a gap between the bone and the implant and causing pain in the patient.
+Another advantage of these Structures is that their porosity benefits the circulation of nutrients and bone growth.

-The work I carried out during my stay was mainly experimental.
-We fabricated 100 structures with different geometries and porosities using selective laser melting, one of the FA technologies for metals.
-To give us an idea, these structures are composed of bars with diameters of around 200 microns.
-Then, after analysing the surface of the structures using scanning electron microscopy, we experimentally obtained the stiffness of these structures through compression tests and determined a model to define their behaviour based on different geometrical parameters.
-All this information is of vital importance to design the optimal orthopaedic implant taking into account the desired stiffness and pore size.
+The work I have carried out during the stay has been mainly experimental.
+We have fabricated 100 Structures with different geometries and porosities by selective laser melting, one of the FA technologies for metals.
+To get an idea, these Structures are composed of bars with diameters around 200 microns.
+Subsequently, after analyzing the surface of the Structures using scanning electron microscopes, we experimentally obtained the stiffness of these Structures through compression tests and determined a model to define their behavior based on different geometrical parameters.
+All this information is of vital importance to design the optimal orthopedic implant taking into account the desired stiffness and pore size.

 What conclusions have you drawn from the experience?